since97land/git-fcc-demo/README.md

-# Create Manual from Gitgub Browser
+# Create Manual from Github Browser

+# Add some text from machine without browser
+- Create via Tools